 Carla Groppi was born in London in 1958 and still works and lives in the British capital to date.
-She completed a First Class BA (Hons) Degree in Fine Art, Painting from The City and Guilds of London Art School.
+She completed a First Class BA (Hons) Degree in Painting from The City and Guilds of London Art School.

-After three years working exclusively from Atget, I now also work from other photographers such as Winogrand, Steiglitz and Missone, and along with photographs, use images taken from film and tv as starting points for my mostly large scale drawings.
+“After three years working exclusively from Atget, I now also work from other photographers such as Winogrand, Steiglitz and Missone, and along with photographs, use images taken from film and tv as starting points for my mostly large scale drawings.
 Finding images in different media, photography, film and TV, taken in another period of time, and translating them into large-scale charcoal or pastel drawings is what compels me.
 I see my drawings as translations, attempting to capture something from the original while imparting something new of my own.”